José Offerman: Bat incident

-Dominican Republic Winter League incident
+LIDOM incident

-On 16 January 2010, Offerman once again engaged in an on-field assault when he struck an umpire while managing a Dominican Republic winter league game.
-Offerman, manager of the Licey Tigers, came onto the field during the third inning while losing a 6–0 game to the Cibao Giants, to protest ejection of his catcher for arguing balls and strikes and ended up arguing with first-base umpire D.J.
+On 16 January 2010, Offerman once again engaged in an on-field assault when he struck an umpire while managing a LIDOM game.
+Offerman, manager of the Tigres del Licey, came onto the field during the third inning while losing a 6–0 game to the Gigantes del Cibao, to protest ejection of his catcher for arguing balls and strikes and ended up arguing with first-base umpire D.J.
 Reyburn.
 He swung with a right hook at Reyburn, who then fell to the ground.
 Offerman was detained by stadium security, eventually being transported to the local police station to await the end of the game and Reyburn's decision whether to ask for charges to be pressed against him or not.

-A day after the incident, the American crew that umpired the game resigned their positions with the Dominican Baseball League and left the country, reportedly due to threats and concerns about their own safety.
-Because of this incident Offerman received a lifetime ban from the Dominican Republic Winter League, a suspension that was eventually lifted in February 2013.
+A day after the incident, the American crew that umpired the game resigned their positions with LIDOM and left the country, reportedly due to threats and concerns about their own safety.
+Because of this incident Offerman received a lifetime ban from LIDOM, a suspension that was eventually lifted in February 2013.
 Coincidentally, at the time he was suspended, Offerman was replacing Dave Jauss as Licey manager after Jauss was suspended himself for two years for bumping an umpire during a playoff game.

+Coaching career

+Conspiradores de Querétaro

+On February 6, 2024, Offerman joined the Conspiradores de Querétaro of the Mexican League as their manager.
+He was awarded the 2024 Mexican League Manager of the Year Award.

+On June 6, 2025, it was announced that Offerman would be leaving the team, and would be replaced by Rafael Rijo.

+Algodoneros de Unión Laguna

+On July 21, 2025, Offerman was hired as the manager for the Algodoneros de Unión Laguna of the Mexican League, replacing Carmelo Martínez, who had been serving in the interim.
+On October 7, Offerman was fired by the Algodoneros.